Generic Name: baclofen (BAK-loe-fen)

 - Baclofen tablets may cause drowsiness, dizziness, blurred vision, or light-headedness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use baclofen tablets with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using baclofen tablets; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using baclofen tablets during while you are pregnant.
-It is not known if baclofen tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking baclofen tablets.

 If you suddenly stop taking baclofen tablets, you may experience WITHDRAWAL symptoms, including hallucinations and seizures.
 Therefore, except for serious adverse reactions, the dose should be reduced slowly when the drug is discontinued.